CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/9-Operations-Demo.md

     > **NOTE:** Paste the RFP contents that you copied from the previous demo.

-1. Once the draft is generated, you can use the **Adjust** feature to modify the tone, length, or level of formality.
+1. After the draft is generated, use the **Modify content** options to adjust the tone, length, or formality, or click **Keep it** if you’re satisfied with Copilot’s output.

     ![](./Images/p6t3p4.png)